 Symptoms of OCD can often be debilitating for many individuals.
 Individuals who struggle with this disorder constantly have anxious thoughts and compulsions.
 In an attempt to escape these thoughts, it is easy to want to nullify the brain.

-Alongside this, secrecy and isolation is a hallmark of OCD.
+Alongside this, secrecy and isolation are hallmarks of OCD.
 Many of those who struggle with this disorder feel as though they cannot be around people due to their thoughts and compulsions.
 However, this is yet another trigger of addiction.

-How Do I Know If I Have Obsessive-Compulsive Disorder and an Addiction Problem?
+How Do I Know If I Have OCD and Addiction?

 As we discussed previously, a few signs of this particular dual diagnosis include: